hunter-yeago/Archive-Study-Decks/README.md

 **SCSS:**

-Responsive design with only **one** media query.
-Mixins and modules are used to follow the DRY principle and reduce file sizes.
+Responsive design without media queries.
+Mixins and modules were used to follow the DRY principle and reduce file sizes.
 I used Andy Bell's CSS [Reset](https://andy-bell.co.uk/a-modern-css-reset/) to reduce browser inconsistencies.

 **Javascript:**

 I used the WebStorage API to store user decks locally on their device.
 For form validation I  implemented the Constraint Validation API to display custom error messages for each form input.
 Upon successful submission of the form, I convert the input values into a data object using the FormData API and send it to the model to create a Deck object.
 Additionally, I used a function from the date-fns library to ensure that the chosen due-date for the deck is in the future.

-   Resetting localStorage data
+Resetting user data in local storage:
   <img src="https://github.com/hyradar/StudyDecks/blob/main/ReadMeImages/resetingdata.gif" alt="Gif showing demo of resetting local storage" width="90vw"/>

 **Webpack**